BoboTiG/python-mss/README.rst

 Or import the good one::

+    # from mss.darwin import MSSMac as mss
+    # from mss.windows import MSSWindows as mss
-    from mss import MSSLinux as mss
+    from mss.linux import MSSLinux as mss
     screenshotter = mss()